aspiring-developer/Password-Generator/README.md

  --- I searched how they exactly work with a real project like this homework; studied how the syntax is organised; tried to understand why the particular block of codes behaving this way and that way.

- --- I spent a good amount of time to this homework assignment.
+ --- I spent a good amount of time to do this homework assignment.
 At some point I was thinking the same thing that most new learners probably think, but I decided to tackle rather than stepping back.
-Now, I atleast have a working code-file that makes me feel good!
+Now, atleast I have a working code-file that makes me feel good!

- --- Projects like this seem challenging (and they are!!!) for starter-student, they give good opportunities to learn more.
+ --- Projects like this seem challenging (and they are!!!) for starter-student, they also give good opportunities to learn more.
 That's all I have to say about this homework project.